Toward an Idiomatic Framework for Cognitive Robotics: Introduction

 In recent years a community consensus has begun to emerge about a standard model of humanlike minds, i.e., computational entities whose structures and processes are substantially similar to those found in human cognition \cite{Laird_Lebiere_Rosenbloom_2017}.
 While this "Standard Model of the Mind" spans key aspects of structure and processing, memory and content, learning, and perception and motor, it is agnostic to the best practice for modeling and implementing these things \cite{Laird_Lebiere_Rosenbloom_2017}.
-In line with the idea proposed in \cite{RosenbloomDemskiUstun+2017+1+103}, we firmly believe that the evolution of the scientific field of cognitive robotics would benefit from anchoring new implementations around a common theoretical elegant base separating a specific model of a part of cognition from the algorithm that implements it.
-Furthermore, we believe that this theoretical base should allow new functionalities to evolve hierarchically just like software libraries build on top of each other.
-We believe so since this would allow the discussions and development to flourish at different levels of abstractions, and allow for better synergy with other research fields.
+In line with the idea proposed by the researchers behind the cognitive architecture Sigma \cite{RosenbloomDemskiUstun+2017+1+103}, we argue that the evolution of the scientific field of cognitive robotics could benefit from anchoring new implementations around a common theoretical elegant base separating a specific model of a part of cognition from the algorithm that implements it.
+Furthermore, this theoretical base could allow new functionalities to evolve hierarchically just like software libraries build on top of each other.
+Thereby, allowing the discussions and development to flourish at different levels of abstractions, and allow for direct synergy with other research fields.

-In \cite{RosenbloomDemskiUstun+2017+1+103} the authors present a Cognitive Hourglass model for their cognitive architecture called "Sigma" based on the following four desiderata:
+To explain the cognitive architecture Sigma \cite{RosenbloomDemskiUstun+2017+1+103}, the authors present a Cognitive Hourglass model based on the following four desiderata:

 \begin{itemize} \item Grand Unification, spanning all of cognition, \item Generic Cognition, spanning both natural and artificial cognition, \item Functional Elegance, achieving generically cognitive grand unification with simplicity and theoretical elegance, \item Sufficient Efficiency, efficient enough to support the anticipated uses in real-time. \end{itemize}